-The League is assisted in accomplishing its goals and objectives by standing and ad hoc committees whose membership includes trustees, administrators, faculty, classified staff, public information officers and students.
-Presently, committees include: the Advisory Committee on Education Services (ACES), Advisory Committee on Legislation (ACL), and the Advisory Committee on District Services (ACDS).
+The League is assisted in accomplishing its goals and objectives by standing and ad hoc committees whose membership includes trustees, administrators, faculty, classified staff, public information officers, and students.
+Presently, committees include the Advisory Committee on Education Services (ACES), CEO Strategic Leadership Program (CSLP) Advisory Committee, and the Advisory Committee on Legislation (ACL).
 Oversight of intercollegiate athletics is performed by the League's California Community Colleges Athletic Association.

-If you would like to serve on any of the committees, please complete the online membership application, or contact the Committee Staff listed on the Members and Meetings page.
-Applications will be reviewed within three weeks of the application's closing date.
+If you would like to serve on any of the committees, please review the Guidelines for Applying to League Committees and complete the online application.
+Applications will be reviewed each summer for the new academic year.
+For questions about the application process, please contact the Committee Staff listed on the Members & Meetings page.

 Advisory Committee on Education Services